JCMexplains/writing-for-success-2023/textbook.md

 *John* comes first, and is the "grammatical boss" of the sentence because it makes the *-s* go on the end of the verb *visits*.

+What makes something the subject of a sentence is *where is goes* and *how it affects the other words in the sentence*.

 In this case, *John* is also the thing that does the action.
 If I ask, "Who visits the store?"" the answer is, "John does.""

 Doing the action in a sentence is called being the *agent* in the sentence.
 (This is part of the layer of linguistics called *semantics*, the study of meaning, which is a different layer from *syntax*, the study of grammar.)

-But the subject does not always do the action.
+The subject and the agent are often the same thing, but **not always**.
+The subject does not always do the action.
 Look at this sentence:

 > The store was visited by John.